Jaydot2llc/jaydot2-website/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+When building for a target path use the following command:
+`ng build --base-href /myUrl`

+`ng build --bh /myUrl`

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).